 TGbf editor: Modify the subclause as the following (Track Changes ON):

 The size of the Sensing Measurement Report field depends on the values in the Sensing Measurement Report Control field.
-The Sensing Measurement Report field contains a Sensing Measurement Report information or successive portions thereof in the case of segmented sensing measurement report (see 11.55.1.5.3.4 (Rules for generating segmented sensing measurement reports)).
+The Sensing Measurement Report field contains a Sensing Measurement Report information or successive portions thereof in the case of segmented sensing measurement report (see 11.55.1.5.3.4 (Rules for generating segmented sensing measurement reports)). (#1577) The Sensing Measurement Report field is not included in a Sensing Measurement Report Container in which the Invalid Indication field in the Segmentation Control field is equal to 1.

 Rules for generating segmented sensing measurement reports